JonasHell/aml_monet/README.rst

 Dependencies
 ^^^^^^^^^^^^^^^^

-All version numbers are only minimum version.
+All version numbers are only the minimum version required to run the code.
 Probably, most other versions will work too.

 +---------------------------+-------------------------------+
 | **Package**               | **Version**                   |